Support our work by becoming our Patron! Learn More

 • Signal the colleague to also listen in the call and try to find out the location through the exchange.

-• Listen to the caller carefully and make it prolong and get all the information carefully- a place where planted, time of explosion and strength of explosives.
+• Listen to the caller carefully and make it prolonged and get all the information carefully- a place where planted, time of explosion, and strength of explosives.

 • If possible this call may be taped and note the back noise and try to catch information from accent and police to be informed.

-• Immediately after disconnection, the G M and security officer has to be informed.
+• Immediately after disconnection, the G M and security officer have to be informed.

 • If the location is identified the department head should be also informed

-• People from that suspected area has to be evacuated from that particular location.
+• People from that suspected area have to be evacuated from that particular location.

 9. Safe Deposit:

-Though the hotel is not responsible for the guest valuables, the rule to this effect is written in the guest registration card and also notified in the guest room, but a hotel offers a free safe deposit facility for his valuables.
-These days most of the hotels have installed an electronic safe deposit box in each guest room and this safety box can be operated by using a combination number as per the guest choice.
+Though the hotel is not responsible for the guest’s valuables, the rule to this effect is written on the guest’s registration card and also notified in the guest room, but a hotel offers a free safe deposit facility for his valuables.
+These days most hotels have installed an electronic safe deposit box in each guest room and this safety box can be operated by using a combination number as per the guest’s choice.

 Hotels have a bank type of lockers installed at the front office cash.
-A locker is allotted to the guest that can be opened by using two keys .the master key is with the front office cashier and another key is issued to the guest.
-A contract is also signed in between the guest and the hotel.
+A locker is allotted to the guest that can be opened by using two keys. the master key is with the front office cashier and another key is issued to the guest.
+A contract is also signed between the guest and the hotel.